Overview of MFA

 In the second year of study, while taking the required core courses comprising the basis of their degree, the student chooses from five possible options: directing, production, editing, cinematography and screenwriting and prepares an end of year project related to the field of choice.
 This, in addition to selective workshops offered in the MFA curriculum forms the basis of the program.
 Consequently, the student is trained to become a well-rounded and polyvalent filmmaker with additional practice in their chosen option.

-The option in Cinematography gives students, in addition to pursuing their required core courses, the opportunity to orient their final year project towards camera and lighting.
-Students with a Cinematography option must photograph three approved film projects in their final year of studies.
-They also have priority in all camera and lighting workshops during their second and third years.
+The option in Screenwriting gives students in the second year of the program, in addition to pursuing their required core courses, the opportunity to orient their final year project towards screenwriting.
+Screenwriting option students will prepare a pitch, full treatment and screenplay for a feature film supervised by their screenwriting instructor.
+They also have priority in all screenwriting workshops during their second year.

-Although the student’s final year curriculum allows for the choosing of a project related to the student’s Cinematography option, the student must, at the same time, continue and complete the required core classes of the Master’s program.
+Although the student’s final year curriculum allows for the choosing of a final project related to the student’s Screenwriting option, at the same time, the student must continue and complete the required core classes of the Master’s program.

 Particulars of MFA